School Development Plan

 - To further develop children’s learning attitudes through teaching children about Growth Mindset so they feel safe to take risks and challenge themselves in order to reach their true potential and to continue to embed the Positive Behaviour Policy.

-- In the light of staff changes, to continue to develop the role of subject co-ordinators so staff members clearly understand their roles and responsibilities as co-ordinators and can identify next steps when continuing to deliver the new curriculum especially at the end of Key Stage 1 and Key Stage 2.
+- To continue to develop the role of subject co-ordinators so staff members clearly understand their roles and responsibilities as co-ordinators and can identify next steps when continuing to deliver the new curriculum especially at the end of Key Stage 1 and Key Stage 2.

 - For all teaching to be at least ‘Good’ with an increase in outstanding teaching throughout the year.